AsteriskAmpersand/Hyperthermia-MHW-IB-Converter/README.md

 #### EVXX
 Because of the lack of research into the format this files are heurstically matched.
 The user is given the option of overriding the heuristic with a default (for body it's pl001, for weapons it's the evwp of the first weapon model on the weapon's class) or a premade file (hollow head or untouched head for evhl).
 The heuristic does binary comparisons of the evxx file against all evxx files in the base game version, if a match is found the equivalent evxx is loaded from the iceborne files and used instead.
 If the heuristic fails then it falls back to a default value.

+#### WP_DAT
+Matches the entry indices between the base game wp_dat and the iceborne wp_dat.
+Uses this mapping to transpose player edits of visual fields to the iceborne wp_dat.